 You don’t have to work in an office to battle the metatarsal madness.
 Plenty of construction workers are dealing with pain due to improper footwear.
 The unique hazards faced on a construction site require employees to wear high-quality work boots.
-When shopping for proper boots, be sure to look for leather or canvas.

 So you purchased the proper shoes for your workplace, and you’re still experiencing pain.
 What now?
 The answer might be orthotics or insoles that you insert into your shoe.
 These inserts are designed to control abnormal motion and stabilize your foot.

 Olympic swimmer Martha McCabe does a lot of dry land exercising.
 She claims that her inserts made a huge difference in her comfort and her performance.

 4. Size does matter

 Maintaining a healthy body weight has a lot to do with preventing painful tootsies.
 Every step you take, your feet are absorbing the shock of the step and the weight of your body.
 If you’re standing all day, make sure you get the appropriately cushioned footwear.
 The heavier you are, the more strain you are placing on those tendons, muscles and bones, resulting in pain and maybe even long-term damage.
 The best answer is to lose weight.
 If it hurts to exercise, start with low-impact workouts like water aerobics, stationary biking or yoga.